-- nationalization and expropriation; - potentially burdensome taxation; - inflationary and recessionary markets, including capital and equity markets; - civil unrest, labor issues, political instability, terrorist attacks, cyber-terrorism, military activity, and wars; - supply disruptions in key oil producing countries; - the ability of OPEC to set and maintain production levels and pricing; - trade restrictions, trade protection measures, price controls, or trade disputes; - sanctions, such as prohibitions or restrictions by the United States against countries that are the targets of economic sanctions, or are designated as state sponsors of terrorism; - foreign ownership restrictions;

-- import or export licensing requirements: - restrictions on operations, trade practices, trade partners, and investment decisions resulting from domestic and foreign laws, and regulations; - · regime changes; - changes in, and the administration of, treaties, laws, and regulations; - inability to repatriate income or capital; - · reductions in the availability of qualified personnel; - · foreign currency fluctuations or currency restrictions; and - fluctuations in the interest rate component of forward foreign currency rates.
+- nationalization and expropriation; - potentially burdensome taxation; - inflationary and recessionary markets, including capital and equity markets; - civil unrest, labor issues, political instability, disease outbreaks, terrorist attacks, cyber terrorism, military activity, and wars; - supply disruptions in key oil producing countries; - the ability of OPEC to set and maintain production levels and pricing; - trade restrictions, trade protection measures, price controls, or trade disputes; - sanctions, such as prohibitions or restrictions by the United States against countries that are the targets of economic sanctions, or are designated as state sponsors of terrorism; - foreign ownership restrictions; - import or export licensing requirements; - restrictions on operations, trade practices, trade partners, and investment decisions resulting from domestic and foreign laws, and regulations; - · regime changes; - changes in, and the administration of, treaties, laws, and regulations including in response to public health issues; - inability to repatriate income or capital; - reductions in the availability of gualified personnel; - · foreign currency fluctuations or currency restrictions; and - fluctuations in the interest rate component of forward foreign currency rates.

-DTC and Euroclear Paris may cease to act as depository and clearing agencies for our shares.
+DTC and Euroclear may cease to act as depository and clearing agencies for our shares.